neroist/nova/README.md

 ## Setup
 `setup` is a command for setting up Nova.
 Nova is reqired to be setup for Nova to work.
 ###### **Note: you *may* need to give your shell root/administrator permissions for this command to work.**
+###### If this command still doesn't work, make a file called ".KEY" in the same directory that nova.exe is in and put your Govee API key in it.

 ### Usage
 ```